DevBoost/EMFText-Zoo/org.emftext.language.company/101CompaniesReadme.txt

 and JastEMF are independent of EMFText.

 ==Architecture==
-EMFText is used for creating an interactive textual editors.
+EMFText is used for creating an interactive textual editor.
 It provides a parser and a printer for company models.
 References from employees to mentors are resolved automatically by EMFText.
 The company model is given by a specification in Text-Ecore which is an EMFText-based representation of Ecore models (instead of the XMI one).
 The Usage of eJava avoids having to add implementations of the Operations for Depth and Cut into the generated code artifacts (by the EMF generator